kritzikratzi/Oscilloscope/readme.md

 	scripts/prepare.sh linux64
 	make

-If you get compiler errors, try running the below command and then re-running the `make`
+If you get compiler errors, try running `scripts/fix-the-broken-stuff.sh` and then re-running the `make` command or see the next section.
-	scripts/fix-the-broken-stuff.sh

 The Oscilloscope executable will be located in the bin/ folder.